 - Install the Keep Alive service.
-This service will send a Keep Alive command to the Mini ATX PSU at a regular period ensure power to the Raspberry Pi.
-If the Raspberry Pi freezes and the Mini ATX PSU does not receive the Keep Alive command, then the Mini ATX PSU will power cycle the Raspberry Pi. - 2.
+This service will send a Keep Alive command to the Mini ATX PSU II Cool at regular intervals to ensure power to the Raspberry Pi.
+If the Raspberry Pi freezes and the Mini ATX PSU II Cool does not receive the Keep Alive command, then the Mini ATX PSU II Cool will power cycle the Raspberry Pi. - 2.
 Enable the watchdog timer.